soy-bean-lean/Mood_Music_player/README.md

  * EMAIL_HOST_PASSWORD = 'app password'

+### Used React as front-End and django as Back-end

+> Used Redux toolkit for state management in React

+> DataBase as Sqlite

-> setup python virtual environment
+### Setup python virtual environment

 > Install the requirements